 As the resources on the shared platform are limited, the number of scripts and how much memory those scripts require need to be taken into consideration.
 If you get error messages, such as an ‘out of memory’ error, then you would need to reduce the number of scripts and/or plugins that the site uses.

 Monitor your site performance

 A spike in traffic, while uncommon on our platform, can affect your site.
 Try again in the next couple to a few hours.

-Please note:* 123 Reg is not liable for the content provided by 3rd party websites.
+Please note: 123 Reg is not liable for the content provided by third-party websites.

 Upgrade to a VPS

-If you have followed the check list above and the site still performs slowly, then it might be that your site is more suited on our VPS platform.
+If you have followed the checklist above and your website still performs slowly, then it might be that your site is more suited on our VPS platform.
 A VPS has more dedicated resources and flexibility for more robust and resource hungry sites, click here for more information.